JUNE 2017 at KXT - KINGS CROSS THEATRE

 JATINGA is inspired by the lives of these girls.

-DIRECTOR: Suzanne Millar, DRAMATURG: John Harrison, SET & COSTUME DESIGN: Courtney Westbrook, LIGHTING DESIGN: Benjamin Brockman, STAGE MANAGER: Andrew McMartin, SOUND OP: Yael Crishna
+DRAMATURG: John Harrison, ASSISTANT DIRECTOR Michael Dean, SET & LIGHTING DESIGN Benjamin Brockman, COMPOSER & SOUND DESIGNER Nate Edmondson, STAGE MANAGER: Andrew McMartin, SOUND OP: Yael Crishna

 The jatinga project

-- An arts program at the Centre is now well-established, with the girls receiving workshops in painting, dance and drama, with bAKEHOUSE Artistic Director Suzanne Millar returning each year to support the program.
+in 2017: An arts program at the Centre is now well-established, with the girls receiving workshops and weekly tuition in painting, dance and drama, with bAKEHOUSE Artistic Director Suzanne Millar returning each year to support the program.

 Pictures below taken from the public presentation of that development.
 Photo credit: Natasha Narula